szxp/3d-soft-engine/README.md

 3d-graphics-engine
 ==================

-The implementation of the graphics pipeline is purely software only for educational purposes.
+This project is an implementation of the graphics pipeline in software only for educational purposes.